aureliok/seasky-navigator/README.md

 ## App .CS Files
 ### WeatherService.cs
-Contains the class WeatherService, which implements the interface IDisposable.
-Responsible to use a HttpClient instance to make a async request on the Open-Meteo's API to get the forecast data.
+This file contains the WeatherService class, which implements the IDisposable interface.
+It is responsible for using an HttpClient instance to make an asynchronous request to the Open-Meteo API, fetching forecast data.

 ### WeatherForecast.cs
-Contains the code for the classes WeatherForecast, HourlyUnits, and specially the Hourly class, that will be used to store the data received from the Open-Meteo's API.
+Within this file, you'll find the code for the WeatherForecast class, HourlyUnits, and, notably, the Hourly class.
+These classes are designed to store the data received from the Open-Meteo API.

 ### CoordinatesGetter.cs
-Contains the code for the class CoordinatesGetter that implements the IDisposable interface.
-Like the WeatherService class, it is responsible to use a HttpClient instance to make a call to an API, this time to the PositionStack.
-Needs an api key setted on the environment variables (POSITIONSTACK_API_KEY) to work.
+This file holds the code for the CoordinatesGetter class, which implements the IDisposable interface.
+Similar to the WeatherService class, it utilizes an HttpClient instance to make a call to the PositionStack API.
+To function correctly, an API key must be set in the environment variables (POSITIONSTACK_API_KEY).

 ### LLMChat.cs
-Contains the class LLMChat that is used to initialize an conversation instance with a LLM model, and then feed the data to get the summarized final report.
-Also needs an api key on the environment variables (OPENAI_API_KEY) to work.
+Contained in this file is the LLMChat class, used to initialize a conversation instance with an LLM model.
+It facilitates feeding data to obtain a summarized final report.
+To function correctly, an API key must be set in the environment variables (OPENAI_API_KEY).

 ## Future Improvements
-As my first project on a .NET framework and with C# language, this project has space for improvements and corrections that I would like to do in the future, such as:
+As my first project on a .NET framework and with the C# language, this project has room for improvements and corrections that I would like to implement in the future.
+These include:

-- Removal of warnings on null references, as it is not handled extensively in the code;
+- Removal of warnings on null references: Currently, null references are not handled extensively in the code.
+Addressing this will enhance the overall robustness of the application.

-- Handling of exceptions, as this is not something that is in the code yet, there are checks for formats and valid values, but doesn't have Exception handling for, say, a empty response for the calls made on the APIs;
+- Handling of exceptions: While there are checks for formats and valid values, exception handling for scenarios like an empty response from the APIs is not implemented yet.
+Incorporating proper exception handling will contribute to better error management.

-- Better structuring and organization of code.
-The Program.cs have some functions that could be perhaps better fitted on a file for helper methods;
+- Better structuring and organization of code: In the current state, some functions in Program.cs could potentially be better organized into separate files for helper methods.
+This restructuring will improve code readability and maintainability.

-- A friendlier interface.
-I hope to be able to do this one soon, as I study more of HTML and CSS.
-And will be a great start point to practice building a RESTful API and get familiar with the ASP.NET framework.
+- A friendlier interface: Future plans involve creating a more user-friendly interface.
+As I delve into HTML and CSS, I aim to practice building a RESTful API and familiarize myself with the ASP.NET framework.
+This step will contribute to a more intuitive and visually appealing user experience.